gimler/guzzle-docs/en/tour/http.rst

 Persistent HTTP connections are an extremely important aspect of the HTTP/1.1 protocol that is often overlooked by PHP HTTP clients.
 Persistent connections allows data to be transferred between a client and server without the need to reconnect each time a subsequent request is sent, providing a significant performance boost to applications that need to send many HTTP requests to the same host.
 Guzzle implicitly manages persistent connections for all requests.

 All HTTP requests sent through Guzzle are sent using the same cURL multi handle.  cURL will maintain a cache of persistent connections on a multi handle.
-As long as you use the default Guzzle\Http\Curl\CurlMulti object, you will benefit from persistent connections.
+As long as you do not override the default ``Guzzle\Http\Curl\CurlMulti`` object in your clients, you will benefit from application-wide persistent connections.
 More information about cURL's internal design and persistent connection handling can be found at http://curl.haxx.se/dev/internals.html.

 Low level cURL access
 ~~~~~~~~~~~~~~~~~~~~~